Lynette7/spinscrawl/README.md

 Web crawler - Node.js

-Spinscrawl is a web crawler that scrapes websites and stores the retrieved data in a Firebase database.
+Spinscrawl is a web crawler that scrapes websites and stores the retrieved data in a CSV file. the code base can be modifies to scrape information from different websites. the websites we used are iban exchange rates and wikipedia united states states webpage.
 The technologies used to develop Spinscrawl are:

 - Node.js
 - Cheerio - a lightweight implementation of jQuery
-- Axios
-- Firebase database - a NoSQL database
+- Axios - a library for making HTTP requests

 To run the files, use the following command: